multitudes/42-Xcode/README.md

 # 42-Xcode

-How to use Xcode for Mac for C projects at 42 berlin Xcode can be a powerful tool to debug your C and C++ programs on a mac.
-It is a bit more difficult to get started compared to other IDE's like visual studio code.
+How to use Xcode for Mac for C projects at 42 Berlin

+Xcode can be a powerful tool for debugging your C and C++ programs on a Mac.
+It is a bit more challenging to get started compared to other IDEs like Visual Studio Code.
-Xcode is primarily used for Swift a app development for the apple platforms.
-Here I show how to set it up for a C project.
+Xcode is primarily used for Swift app development for Apple platforms.
+Here, I show how to set it up for a C project.

-# The easy way is to use Xcode as an editor only
+## The easy way is to use Xcode as an editor only

-In this mode you can configure a key stroke to use to open the terminal in a new window and use the normal 'make' commands to build and execute on the command line.
-In this way you cannot use xcode to debug your executable like you would with the steps described below.
+In this mode, you can configure a keystroke to open the terminal in a new window and use the normal 'make' commands to build and execute on the command line.
+This way, you cannot use Xcode to debug your executable as described in the steps below.

-# Use Xcode for build and execute.
+## Use Xcode for build and execute.

-## Create a project
+### Create a project

-Even if you have already a folder with your files and makefile you need to create a project in Xcode:
+Even if you already have a folder with your files and a makefile, you need to create a project in Xcode:
 <br>
 <p align="left">
   <img src="assets/one.png" width="400"  title="one">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

-You will not be programming for iOS or macOS so click on the 'other' tab and chose external build system.
-This will allow to use 'make'.
+You will not be programming for iOS or macOS, so click on the 'other' tab and choose an external build system.
+This will allow you to use 'make.'
 <br>
 <p align="left">
   <img src="assets/two.png" width="400"  title="two">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;